 On a smooth quasi-projective variety $X$ over the field $k$ of complex numbers, the theorem of Mal\v cev-Grothendieck (\cite{Mal40}, \cite{Gro70}) shows that the \'etale fundamental group $\pi_1^{{\rm \acute{e}t}}(X)$ controls the regular singular $\sO_X$-coherent $\sD_X$-modules, that is the regular singular flat connections: they are trivial if $\pi_1^{{\rm \acute{e}t}}(X)=0$.
 The aim of this article is to show some variant if the ground field $k$ is algebraically closed of characteristic $p>0$.

 Over the field $\C$ of complex numbers, the proof is very easy, but it makes a crucial use of the topological fundamental group $\pi_1^{\rm top}(X)$ and the fact that it is finitely generated.
+Indeed, a complex linear representation has values in $GL(r, A)$ for a ring $A$ of finite type over $\Z$, and if it is non-trivial, it remains non-trivial after specializing to some closed point of $A$.
 If $k$ has characteristic $p>0$, we no longer have this tool at our disposal.

-All we know is that the category of $\sO_X$-coherent $\sD_X$-modules, also called stratifications, is Tannakian, neutralized by a rational point on $X$, and that its profinite completion is, according to dos Santos, the \'etale fundamental group (\cite[Cor.~12]{dSan07}).
+All we know is that the category of $\sO_X$-coherent $\sD_X$-modules is Tannakian, neutralized by a rational point on $X$, and that its profinite completion is, according to dos Santos, the \'etale fundamental group (\cite[Cor.~12]{dSan07}).

-Nonetheless, as conjectured by Gieseker \cite{Gie75}, the same theorem holds true under the extra assumption that $X$ is projective (\cite{EsnMeh10}): triviality of $\pi_1^{\rm \acute{e}t}(X)$ implies triviality of the stratifications.
+Nonetheless, as conjectured by Gieseker \cite{Gie75}, the same theorem holds true under the extra assumption that $X$ is projective (\cite{EsnMeh10}): triviality of $\pi_1^{\rm \acute{e}t}(X)$ implies triviality of $\sO_X$-coherent $\sD_X$-modules.

 On the other hand, it is shown in \cite[Thm.1.1]{Kin14} that dos Santos' theorem {\it loc. cit.} may be refined in the following way.
-The category of stratifications has a full subcategory of regular singular stratifications.
+The category of $\sO_X$-coherent $\sD_X$-modules has a full subcategory of regular singular ones.
 The profinite completion of its Tannaka group is then the tame fundamental group.